benswift/benswift.github.io/cv.md

 <!-- NOTE: this is largely copypasta'd from research.md---in future I should refactor it more nicely. -->

-I am a multidisciplinary researcher and Senior Lecturer in the Research School of Computer Science at the [Australian National University](https://cecs.anu.edu.au/people/ben-swift).
+I am a multidisciplinary **scholar** (Senior Lecturer) in the Research School of Computer Science at the [Australian National University](https://cecs.anu.edu.au/people/ben-swift).
 I'm interested in computational art & music, data visualisation, human-computer interaction, AI/machine learning (particularly in pursuit of creative ends) and the